History and Culture

 Find out more about Eigg, or your own Hebridean ancestry, in the Eigg History Society | Comunn Eachdraidh Eige archive and photography archive.

 Discover if Kildonan Graveyard was the location for an early Christian monastery established there by St Donnan c 600 AD.
-Or explore what life in a crofthouse was like at the Cleadale Crofting Museum or the exhibition of social history at The Old Shop.
+Or explore what life in a crofthouse was like at the Cleadale Crofting Museum .
+Visit the Old Shop for more social and natural history.

-Explore the island’s fascinating geological past and archeological remains.
+Explore the island’s fascinating geological past and archaeology remains.

 Many of our visitors have enjoyed a visit to the Massacre Cave in the past.
-However, after a small number of rock falls inside the Cave in 2016 The Isle of Eigg Heritage Trust strongly advises that people do not enter the Massacre cave, but that if they chose to do so, then it is at their own risk.
+However, rock falls inside the Cave in 2016 shows it to now be unstable and the Isle of Eigg Heritage Trust strongly advise people NOT to enter the Massacre cave.

 Culture